 The course assessment is linear, with all examinations sat at the end of Year 11.
 There will be 4 examinations, testing each skill, and each is worth 25% of the final GCSE grade.
-Foundation Tier (grades 1-5) or Higher Tier (grades 4-9) are available but the
+Foundation Tier (grades 1-5) or Higher Tier (grades 4-9) are available but the same tier must be done for all papers.

-- Listening exam: 35 minutes (Foundation) or 45 minutes (Higher) to test pupils' understanding and responding to different types of spoken language. - Reading exam: 45 minutes (Foundation) or 1 hour (Higher) to test pupils' understanding and responding to written language.
-Questions will be in English and there will be a translation into English from the target language. - Speaking exam: 7-9 minutes (Foundation) or 10-12 minutes (Higher) plus 15 minutes of preparation time prior to the examination.
-This exam tests pupils' ability to communicate and interact effectively in speech. - Writing exam: 1 hour 10 minutes (Foundation) or 1 hour 15 minutes (Higher) to test pupils' ability to communicate effectively in writing.
+- Listening exam: 35 minutes (Foundation), 45 minutes (Higher) to test pupils' understanding and responding to different types of spoken language.
+Questions will be in English and the target language - Reading exam: 45 minutes (Foundation), 1 hour (Higher) to test pupils' understanding and responding to written language.
+Questions will be in English and the target language and there will be a translation into English - Speaking exam: 7-9 minutes (Foundation), 10-12 minutes (Higher) to test pupils' ability to communicate and interact effectively in speech.
+The examination will include a role play, a photo card and a general conversation - Writing exam: 1 hour (Foundation), 1 hour 15 minutes (Higher) to test pupils' ability to communicate effectively in writing.
+The examination will include a structured writing task, an open-ended writing task and translation from English into the target language